 But what should NOT happen in the execution of your crisis planning is to allow a back-track to the default of a male dominated, lawyer-dominated and clearly prejudiced thinking to take over.
-I am writing this from having lived through a number of externally generated crises: during the Global Financial Crisis a senior lawyer in a well know international law firm in an outlying office told me that there was a firing blood-bath in his office and this brought out the very worst territorialism among his partner-peers.
+I am writing this from living through a number of externally generated crises.
+During the Global Financial Crisis a senior lawyer in a well know international law firm in an outlying office told me that there was a firing blood-bath in his office.
+And this brought out the very worst territorialism among his partner-peers.
 Out of the window went years of painful 360 peer review and the only criteria was “James is useful to me so I want to keep him at all costs”.

 Just as the Covid-19 crisis has brutally exposed the fault-lines in the political and cultural mores in various countries and various world leaders, thus the crisis will test and may well expose the true culture of your own firm, for better or worse.
 A leader needs to ensure that the firm survives — and survival also includes the survival of the best aspects of its culture.
 Some positive predictions of cultural change that the crisis could engender include:

 - A more positive attitudes to home / flexi-time working: According to Barbara Judge CBE attitudes to women working from home may change forever as a consequence of the crisis: “Company executives and business leaders have hopefully experienced first-hand that excellent work can be achieved anywhere.
 And that working from home does not equal work of a lesser quality… .
 Usually thought to be preferred by working mothers, working from home has sometimes been stigmatized and labelled as the “mummy track”.
 A path corporate women might desire to take after having children.
 Today women and men, chief executives and personal assistants, husbands and wives, have all been forced to work from home, and more importantly, to “make it work”.